 As GE defines innovation: “The practical and successful application of many types of ideas, including inventions, to create business value.”
 Most companies focus on incremental product and service innovations; in fact, most value is created in totally new endeavors.
 The problem is risk: as entities move beyond adjacencies into whole new markets, products, services…risk rises exponentially.
 This seminar will help leaders better understand incremental and transformative innovation, the risks involved, and the need to develop a portfolio of options for innovation-driven growth.
 Attendees will also be exposed to leading company approaches to idea generation, prioritization and innovation tournaments (based on work by C.Terwiesch).

 Leading Transformational Change in

-This seminar is for senior healthcare leaders seeking to transform their organizations to meet the changing requirements of local, regional and national healthcare reform.
+Based on Mr. Austin's recently published book, Transformative Planning, this seminar is for senior healthcare leaders seeking to transform--not just incrementally improve--their organization to meet the changing requirements of local, regional and national healthcare reform.
 But what is meant by “transformational” change?
-Definitions abound from the incremental aimed at reducing the rate of healthcare cost increases to “global health” focusing on “improving health and achieving equity in health for all people worldwide.”
+Definitions abound from reducing the rate of healthcare cost increases to “global health” focusing on “improving health and achieving equity in health for all people worldwide.”
 In-between are multiple gradations of “transformational”…Clayton Christensen, for example, argues for “disruptive innovations to revitalize the health care industry,” meaning low-cost, readily available technologies that will “provide sophisticated service in affordable settings.”
 This seminar explores the opportunities and challenges in transformational change by:

 --Assessing the mental models that can impede the exploration of new, innovative alternatives;